 Evidence that supports the requirement that the knowledge, product, process or service is new or improved should also be documented.
-The test is not that it is new or improved for your business or in New Zealand, but on a worldwide basis.
+The test of new is a comparison with information that is publicly available or not being deducible by a competent professional in the research field.
+It is not enough that it is new to your business, if the knowledge is available elsewhere.